wp-plugins/facebook-tabs-editor/readme.txt

 **Will shortcodes from other plugins work?**

 They should.
 There is no reason why they wouldn't.
-Use any HTML, makrup, shortcodes etc you like and it should reflect perfectly in your Facebook apps.
+Use any HTML, markup, shortcodes etc you like and it should reflect perfectly in your Facebook apps.

 == Screenshots ==